Singapore Contract Law: Features & Structured Dispute Resolution

 Whenever you’re starting a firm, you get introduced to several kinds of contracts.
 Be it related to equipment leases, office, deals with new workers, shareholder agreements, or customer contracts.
 So before starting a firm, you must consider if your nation’s laws will go with your agreements, and if the legal body of that nation will quickly, fairly, and cheaply settle any dispute that occurs.
 Singapore’s government understands this and that’s why it has taken measures to make Singapore the best destination in the world to sign financial contracts.

-History of Singapore Contract Law
+Singapore Contract Law

 Because of historical impressions, the Singapore contract law is framed upon British common law.
 Talking about its history of it, the alignment of Singapore with the British goes back to the year 1819 when a port was built by Sir Stamford Raffles.
 This port was going to become Singapore to assist the British businessmen matching with Dutch ships.
 In the year 1824, this island completely became a British possession and then in the year 1926 with Penang and Malacca on the Malay Peninsula, it became the Straits Settlement coming under the hold of British India.
 Starting from there till Singapore finally separated in 1959 from England, the British laws were valid for Singapore.
 Singapore was devoid of its independent laws.